sebschlicht/bachelor-thesis/roadmap.md

 #### Memory
 Total Memory: 8GB

-The VM has currently 512MB RAM and the used memory does not increase significantly during the benchmark.
+The VM has currently 512MB RAM and the used memory does not increase significantly during the benchmark (again: just firing the HTTP requests, no Neo4j execution on the server).
+Maybe the VM is not able to use more memory due to the single core and not able to be faster with more cores, due to low memory.
+Lets combine:
 4GB RAM together with 3 cores did not increase the throughput rate.
 The issue seems to be located somewhere else.

+#### VM networking
+The VM uses a host-only-adapter to make the VM accessible for the host.
+Maybe this method of networking causes the low performance.
+An Apache2 instance was therefore used together with a single standalone client, again, firing `POST` requests at the same way as in the tests before.
+The performance raised to 923,4 requests/s.
+This is 3 times faster than the Neo4j server was.

 ## Scalability
 Secondly I have to increase the cluster size in order to analyze the scalability of Neo4j and Titan.